Did you know that a single word can change how ChatGPT responds?

 For example, the role of “business advisor” directs the AI to provide expert advice specific to that field in response to a prompt such as “Act as a business advisor and help me develop a marketing strategy.”

-Explaining Roles in Prompt Engineering
+What are Roles in Prompt Engineering?

 Roles are clear commands that instruct the AI to respond to signals from an opinion or area of expertise.
 You can direct the AI to adopt a particular tone or style by giving it a role.
 Giving the AI the role of “instructor,” for example, will enable it to efficiently and clearly convey ideas.
 Assigning it the position of “expert” in a certain topic will also result in deeper and more refined replies.